JoaoVitorPamplona/FairML.jl/README.md

 <img src="https://github.com/JoaoVitorPamplona/FairML.jl/blob/main/FairML.png" width="200">

-FairML.jl is a package developed for fair predictions.
+FairML.jl is a package developed for fair predictions, in regular and in mixed models.
 The package operates under a three-step framework:

 1. Preprocessing: This stage encompasses the implementation of functions that perform initial data manipulation aimed at enhancing fairness metrics.
 2. In-Processing: This stage constitutes the main part of the paper, where optimization problems are addressed with the aim of improving a specific fairness metric.
 3. Post-processing: Following the previous stage, which outputs class membership probabilities, this phase is responsible for performing classification.
 It may or may not employ strategies to optimize a specific fairness metric in relation to accuracy.

 The package's core functionality is a function that unifies all stages into a single, user-friendly interface.
+For the regular models we have:

 ```julia
 function fair_pred(xtrain::DataFrame, ytrain::Vector{Union{Float64, Int64}}, newdata::DataFrame, inprocess::Function, SF::Array{String}, preprocess::Function=id_pre,